-This Compensation Discussion and Analysis ("CD&A") describes the philosophy, components, and additional aspects of our 2023 executive compensation program and is intended to be read in conjunction with the tables that immediately follow this section, which provide further information on executive compensation.
+This Compensation Discussion and Analysis ("CD&A") describes the philosophy, components, and additional aspects of our 2024 executive compensation program and is intended to be read in conjunction with the tables that immediately follow this section, which provide further information on executive compensation.
 Unless the context requires otherwise, for purposes of this section, references to "the Company" refer to Amerant Bancorp Inc. and its subsidiaries, including Amerant Bank, N.A.
-Our "named executive officers" or "NEOs" for the year ended December 31, 2023, were as follows:
+Our "named executive officers" or "NEOs" for the year ended December 31, 2024, were as follows:

-Name Position Gerald P. Plush Chairman, President and Chief Executive Officer ("CEO") Sharymar Calderón Executive Vice President and Chief Financial Officer ("CFO") Carlos lafigliola Senior Executive Vice President and Chief Operating Officer ("COO") Alberto M. Capriles Senior Executive Vice President and Chief Risk Officer Howard A. Levine Senior Executive Vice President and Head of Consumer Banking Juan Esterripa Senior Executive Vice President and Head of Commercial Banking
+Name Position Gerald P. Plush Chairman, President and Chief Executive Officer ("CEO") Sharymar Calderón Senior Executive Vice President and Chief Financial Officer ("CFO") Carlos lafigliola Senior Executive Vice President and Chief Operating Officer ("COO") Juan Esterripa Senior Executive Vice President and Chief Commercial Banking Officer Howard A. Levine Former Senior Executive Vice President and Chief Consumer Banking Officer